yunusemree55/patient-report-system/README.md

 - **ModelMapper**: A tool that mapping objects.
 - **Spring Security Crypto**: Security dependency for encryption operations.
 - **ImageKit Java SDK**: To upload and manage images.
+- **Spring Boot Starter Mail**: Spring Boot starter that provides the essential configuration for email sending.

 ## API Usage